theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions.md

 #### Unattended Extractions

-When an additional data storage system (database, cloud storage, flat files) is present, extractions are typically triggered as part of an ELT-process (Extract, Load, Transport), which is run unattended at regular intervals by a scheduler or other orchestration software.
+When an additional data storage system (database, cloud storage, flat files) is present, extractions are typically triggered as part of an ELT-process (Extract, Load, Transform), which is run unattended at regular intervals by a scheduler or other orchestration software.
 In these scenarios, execution of an extractions is typically triggered by running the [XU command line tool](./execute-and-automate-extractions/call-via-commandline) from the orchestration software.

 {: .box-note }